cabuelow/oyster-reef-fisheries-enhancement/README.md

 ### TODO

--   [X] Check database is good, adapt code so can run efficiently for multiple species, confirm with Jas any changes needed
+-   [x] Check database is good, adapt code so can run efficiently for multiple species, confirm with Jas any changes needed

 -   t_0 and t_harv missing

 -   tO- potentially can estimate using berlantony growth equation

 -   t_harv can potentially estimate from size at recruitment, again using berlantony growth equation

 -   [ ] Add standard errors or a measure of confidence around each cumulative enhancement value
+  - zu Ermgassen 2016 constructs uncertainty intervals using the mean and std. error of juvenile densities. assumes all other LH paramaters are invariant (b/c don't have data on how they vary..perhaps we can do better).
+But can do this for all of the parameter estimates

 -   [ ] Solution for how to represent this error/confidence once we add up the total enhancement value across all species
+  - can just sum variances across species once have estimated using simulation for each one (step above)

+  - TODO: read Thorson et al. 2020, and zu ermgassen 2021

 ### Notes